tock/tock/doc/tutorials/01_running_blink.md

 3. **Load an Application**.
 For this introduction, we will program the blink app.
 The app can be found in the `userland/examples` directory, and is compiled and loaded much like the kernel is.
+See the [getting started README](../Getting_Started.md) how applications are installed on your board.

     ```bash
     cd userland/examples/blink
-    make program
+    make program  # Load code via bootloader
+      -- or --    # Check the README in your board folder
+    make flash    # Load code via jtag
     ```

     When the `make` command finishes you should see the LEDs on the board blinking.